 Program - Max Planck School of Photonics

-- Scholarship securing the living expenses
+- Scholarship to cover living expenses

-- Summer/winter schools and doctoral seminars
+- Spring/Autumn schools and doctoral seminars

 - Employment contract at the university or research institute to cover living expenses

 Graduates become members of an excellent photonics network which aims to bring together young scientists beyond the PhD program, thereby enabling exposure to excellent career opportunities.